Claim your freebie!

 Happier family life

 I toyed with teaching full-time again, and going for promotion, but eventually ruled this out.
 I have got used to working for myself and I love the flexibility, as well as the responsibility and challenge that it brings.

 It had to be another business then.
-I don’t think I am exaggerating when I say I had hundreds of business ideas going through my head – from one hair-brained scheme to the next, I eventually came up with Your Money Sorted.
-Another winter was spent traveling to various courses, hours were spent learning my new trade and by the following autumn I was a fully- fledged Financial Coach.
+I don’t think I am exaggerating when I say I had hundreds of business ideas going through my head.
+From one hair-brained scheme to the next, I eventually came up with Your Money Sorted.
+A business to help other female teachers to manage their money money better and live happier, healthier and wealthier lives.
+Maybe even get out of teaching, if that is what will make them happier.

 In November 2014 I started my new business and from then on it has been plain sailing!